Mosamorphing/WTF-React/06_States/readme.md

 document.getElementById("incrementButton").addEventListener("click", increment);
 ```

-A react state saves the day by coming to the rescue such that the function can be called and the UI gets updated almost immediately.
+React state plays a vital role in updating UI components efficiently.
 It is important however to know that there is the concept of HOOKS in React.

 Hooks are special functions in React that allow you to use state and other React features in functional components.
 Before hooks, these features were only available in class components.
 Hooks make it easier to manage state and side effects in functional components, leading to cleaner and more maintainable code.
 Here is how it works.

 # 1. Importing `useState`